IsraelAbebe/Israelabebe.github.io/index.md

-Currently, I am a PhD student and research assistant at [Saarland University](https://www.uni-saarland.de/en/home.html) and have more than four years of Machine learning experience.
+Currently, I am a PhD student and research assistant at [Saarland University](https://www.uni-saarland.de/en/home.html) and have more than four years of Machine learning industry experience.
 Previously I worked as Applied Research Data Scientist at [Iquartic](https://iquartic.com/) and Applied ML Developer at [SingularityNet/iCog-Labs](https://singularitynet.io/).

 I hold my MSc in Mathematical Sciences – Machine Intelligence from [AIMS-AMMI](https://aimsammi.org/)  and a Bachelor of Science in Software Engineering from [Addis Ababa Institute of Technology](http://www.aait.edu.et/).